 When the dough is ready, I put a little bit of oil in my hands and move the dough on a wooden surface.
 I just fold the dough a few times to remove the air and form it into a long roll.
 Then I cut it into 8 equal pieces and set them aside.
 I place a non-stick pan over medium heat and start forming the first pita bread.
 I take one dough piece and roughly form a ball with my palm.
 Then I just press it with my fingers until it flattens out into a round shape.
 I place the pita on the heated pan and let it cook for a couple of minutes.
 You can prick the pita with a fork if it starts forming any bubbles at the top.
 Then flip it over and cook for another minute.

-You could use the pita bread for dipping into sauces like tzatziki dip or beetroot & yoghurt dip.
+You could use the pita bread for dipping into sauces like tzatziki dip or beetroot & yogurt dip.
 You could also use it as a wrap and fill it in with some veggies and meat.
 Why not make a greek souvlaki wrap by adding some tzatziki, pork skewer, chopped tomatoes and onions!

 These are also great for babies and toddlers that follow the Baby Led Weaning (BLW) method as they can hold them easy with their little hands.
-Cut them into triangle slices and let your little one dip them in sauces, yoghurt or a runny egg.
+Cut them into triangle slices and let your little one dip them in sauces, yogurt or a runny egg.
 You could skip the sugar from the ingredients and adjust the salt to your liking.

 Storage for greek pita bread